Michel Morandais

 Michel Morandais (born 10 January 1979) is a French former professional basketball player.

 College career

-After playing with the youth teams of the French club Levallois Sporting Club, Morandais played college basketball in the United States, with the Colorado Buffaloes, of the Pac-12 Conference.
+After playing with the youth teams of the French club Levallois Sporting Club, Morandais played college basketball in the United States with the Colorado Buffaloes of the Pac-12 Conference.

 Professional career

 After not being selected in the 2004 NBA draft, Morandais signed with Italian League club Cantù.
 From 2004 to 2008, Morandais spent time with four clubs in Italy and Spain, including Barcelona Basket of the Spanish ACB League.
 He was selected to the Italian LBA league's All-Star Game.

 In 2008, he joined the French League club SLUC Nancy.
-While with the French club Champagne Châlons-Reims, Morandais was named the French 2nd Division French Player's MVP, in 2014.
-He finished his pro club career playing with the French club ASVEL.
+While with the French club Champagne Châlons-Reims, Morandais was named the French 2nd Division French Player's MVP in 2014.
+He finished his pro club career playing with the French club ASVEL and retired in 2017.

 National team career

 Morandais played with the senior French national team in 10 games.